-Human Resources has started a lending library.
+Human Resources in DeLand has started a lending library.
 Please check out our growing list of books below.
 You are also welcome to stop by the Human Resources Department and look through them at any time.

 The ability to create an environment that is built on, cultivates and uses trust to leverage success is one of the most fundamental qualities and requirements of impactful leadership.
 A culture strongly grounded on trust will provide fertile ground for individuals and teams to take risks and maximize their potential by exploring ideas and moving beyond previous boundaries.
 Knowing that the leader and the team have every member's best interest in mind will empower all to share information freely, listen, challenge and support each other.